-Like many young people, Conole joined the military because she wanted more out of life.
-Ambitious and self-reliant, she left home at a time when many of her friends were settling into more traditional roles as wives and mothers.
+Conole left home to join the military at a time when many of her female friends were settling into more traditional roles as wives and mothers.
 Her story offers a compelling contrast to the prevailing image of the 1950s housewife, shedding light on the opportunities—and limitations—women faced in the postwar era.
-Tragically, Conole was drowned on May 29, 1954, near Maryland’s Patuxent Naval base, where she was stationed.
-Carl Willis Strickland, a fellow Seaman, was charged with her death.
+Tragically, Conole drowned on May 29, 1954, near Maryland’s Patuxent naval base, where she was stationed.
+Carl Willis Strickland, a fellow seaman, was charged with her death.

-Note: some of the items in this collection contain content that may not be appropriate for younger audiences.
+Note: some of the items in this collection may not be appropriate for younger audiences.